 When I returned from Australia at the end of January and plunged straight back into the British winter (sob!), I knew I’d need a sunshiny break before too long.
 And it just so happens that my sister, Louise, and her husband, Andy, live on Fuerteventura, one of the Canary Islands, that belong to Spain but are situated off the coast of Africa.

 So, in March I headed to Fuerteventura, combining a visit to my sister, with a much-needed sunshine top-up.

 I have to be honest here…I’ve never fancied the Canary Islands due to my prior preconceptions of them being overly touristy and ugly.
 And before the Canary Island lovers launch into a tirade of abuse, I must say…I have partially changed my mind…partially!

-I do believe there is beauty and culture to be found everywhere if you look hard enough, and I think Fuerteventura is one of those places where you have to search for it.
-Although I pass no judgement against those people who go on holiday purely to lounge by the pool and drink mojitos, I personally like to get out and experience the place I am visiting.
+I do believe beauty and culture can be found everywhere if you look hard enough, and I think Fuerteventura is one of those places where you have to search for it.
+Although I pass no judgement against people who go on holiday purely to lounge by the pool and drink mojitos, I personally like to get out and experience the place I am visiting.

 So, with doubts in my mind, I challenged my sister to show me the beauty of Fuerteventura…and show me she did!